For the 2018 – 2019 academic year:

 Upon acceptance to Devon Prep, you will be asked to forward a tuition deposit in the amount of $1000 to reserve your place in the grade for which you have applied.
 This is a non-refundable deposit, representing a credit to your tuition and fees.

-Those who wish to be considered for financial aid must submit a completed Parents’ Financial Statement (PFS) to School & Student Services (SSS), administered by the National Association of Independent Schools (NAIS).
+Those who wish to be considered for financial aid must submit a completed Parents’ Financial Statement (PFS) to School & Student Services (SSS) each year, administered by the National Association of Independent Schools (NAIS).
 Because resources are limited, we recommend applying for aid as early as possible.
 We begin reviewing financial applications as early as February of the school year prior to enrollment.
-For faster processing of your financial aid application, please apply online at sss.nais.org.
-Paper applications are available from Devon Prep upon request.
+Please apply online at sss.nais.org.

 The following partial merit scholarships are awarded each year to students displaying scholarship, leadership and service—the characteristics of a Devon Prep student.

 This scholarship is awarded to both incoming Middle School and 9th Grade students, based on his performance on the entrance exam, grades, recommendations, and extracurricular activities.
 Students must maintain at least a 3.0 GPA and be in good disciplinary standing.

 This scholarship is awarded to the son or grandson of a Devon Alumnus.
 Students must maintain at least a 3.0 GPA and be in good disciplinary standing.

 This scholarship is awarded to in incoming Devon student who is the brother of a current Devon Prep student.
 Students must maintain at least a 3.0 GPA and be in good disciplinary standing.

 - Rev. Stephen Bendik Scholarship